Klipper3d/klipper/docs/Benchmarks.md

 finalize_config crc=0
 ```

-The test was last run on commit `1487f8a2` with gcc version
+The test was last run on commit `c380d463` with gcc version
 `arm-none-eabi-gcc (Fedora 7.4.0-1.fc30) 7.4.0`.
-The best single
+For the STM32F446 the
-stepper result is `SET ticks 757`, the best dual stepper result is
+best single stepper result is `SET ticks 757`, the best dual stepper
-`SET ticks 761`, the best three stepper result is `SET ticks 757`, and
+result is `SET ticks 761`, the best three stepper result is `SET ticks
-the best four stepper result is `SET ticks 767`.
+757`, and the best four stepper result is `SET ticks 767`.
+The
+STM32F407 results were obtained by running an STM32F407 binary on an
+STM32F446 (and thus using a 168Mhz clock) - the best single stepper
+result is `SET ticks 709`, the best dual stepper result is `SET ticks
+714`, the best three stepper result is `SET ticks 709`, and the best
+four stepper result is `SET ticks 729`.

 ### LPC176x step rate benchmark ###